 Another surprise – the amount of Asian food you’ll find

 Asia is such a vast continent, and the foods are as varied as the countries.
 Not to worry, you’ll be an expert – one meal at a time.
 Asian Café on Callahan Drive might be a good place to start.
 Their fusion cuisine includes that of Malaysia, Thailand, Indonesia, China, Vietnam, and Japan.
 If any of these strike your fancy, it’s likely Knoxville has several more places dedicated to just that country’s cuisine alone.
-Take Vietnam, there’s Pho 99, Bida Saigon, or Viet Bread & Tea.
+Take Vietnam, there’s Pho 99 and Bida Saigon.
 Or with Thailand, delicious options from west to UT Campus can be yours: Taste of Thai, Surin of Thailand, or Chaiyo are all great choices.
-If you stay in West Knoxville you can find Kaya, a great place to get your kimchi from Korea on.
 Bet you wouldn’t expect Knoxville to have food from Laos or Cambodia!
 For the former, you have to try Sticky Rice Café near West Town Mall.
 Owner Khan Sikarng came to the United States as an immigrant when she was younger and now has her own slice of the American dream.
 For the latter, The Landing House in SoKno has Cambodian-French fusion cuisine with quite a few vegan-friendly options.
-Nama is a well-known staple for sushi and other favorites from Japan, but Kaizen and Anaba are some more recent additions to the scene.
-For more Southeast Asian (specifically the Philippines) The Philippine Connection in East Knoxville is a hot spot for carry-out.
+Nama is a well-known staple for sushi and other favorites from Japan, and Kaizen and Anaba are other great additions to the scene.
 We’d be remiss if we also didn’t highlight India.
 Sitar is a traditional-style restaurant with a buffet on Sundays, while Tandur in Bearden has a modern feel – it’s like Chipotle meets curry!

 Greetings from Latin America and the Caribbean

 For those who really can’t comprehend what the vegan fuss is about, stick to Brazeiros, a steakhouse in the style of Brazil in Bearden.
 Trust us, go hungry.
 Very hungry.
-Moving north to the Caribbean, we bet you wouldn’t expect to find food from Cuba in Halls.
-But Halls has it!
-Try a taste of Halls Deli & Cuban Café, or if you’re on the go, track down the Cubish Food Truck!
+Moving north to the Caribbean, track down the Cubish Food Truck.
 Looking for cuisine from the rest of Latin America and Mexico?
 We’d be here all day; there’s an incredible variety here!
 Check out this page for a full list of all the tacos, burritos, and enchiladas your heart desires.

 Hope you found some new places to dine in Knoxville – there’s more to this southern city than BBQ and biscuits!